aayu14/BRANCH-LOAN-PAYMENT/README.md

-loan repayment schdule with payment
+loan repayment schdule passing a journal at particula paymnet date